boshea5/Taller-Shorter-Quiz/README.md

 ### Testing

 - HTML
-    - No errors were returned when passing through the official [W3C validator] https://validator.w3.org/nu/#textarea
+No errors were returned when passing through the official [W3C validator] https://validator.w3.org/nu/#textarea
 - CSS
 No errors were found when passing through the official (Jigsaw) validator
+- JavaScript
+There were 13 errors on the JS file tested using https://extendsclass.com/javascript-fiddle.html

 ### Deployment